scoobyd00/moonlight-embedded/README.md

 #Moonlight Embedded

+This branch has changes allowing the code to be compiled on Raspbian Wheezy.

 Moonlight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built for Linux/OSX/Windows.